t-jaraczewski/portfolio/README.md

 ![Software Tester](https://github.com/t-jaraczewski/portfolio/blob/main/Software%20Tester.png)

 ## **About Me**
 I have worked as an English & French teacher for most of my professional career.
-Thanks to my tech & soft skills and my knowledge of English, I started the process of re-skilling myself.
+Thanks to my tech & soft skills and my knowledge of English, I have recently started the process of re-skilling myself.

 During my time at testing on crowd-testing portals, I have participated in over 150 test cycles, reported over 250 bugs, reproduced over 850 issues and submitted 24 test cases (as of 31st October, 2022).